jsondevers/jsondevers/README.md

-# Hi I'm Jason 👋

-I am a first-generation college student at the University of Maryland studying Computer Science
+# howdy 🤠

+i'm jason, first gen senior cs major @ umd. passionate about the theory and application of computer networks and distributed systems/stores.

+## touching grass

-I am passionate about the theory and practical application of secured distributed systems with the use of parallel data-structures and algorithms.
-Outside of tech, I love cooking and going to the gym, check out my fitness account on [Instagram](https://www.instagram.com/deversfit/)
+outside of tech, I love cooking and going to the gym, check out my fitness account on [Instagram](https://www.instagram.com/deversfit/)

+### more me

 You can see more of my experiences via my [Linkedin](https://www.linkedin.com/in/jsondev)